jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

     cd booleans

-* I open a new terminal_, then add a git_ commit message
+* I add a git_ commit message in the new terminal_

   .. code-block:: python
     :emphasize-lines: 1-2